chgeso/self-driving-car-p4-behavioral-cloning/README.md

 #### 2. Final Model Architecture

 The final model architecture is like below.
-01. A lambda layer to parallelize image normalization.
+01. Lambda layer to parallelize image normalization.
-02. A cropping layer with top=70, bottom=25, left=0, and right=0.
+02. Cropping2D layer with top=70, bottom=25, left=0, and right=0.
-03. A convolutional neural network with 24 filters, 5x5 kernel, 2x2 stride, and RELU activation function.
+03. Convolution2D layer with 24 filters, 5x5 kernel, 2x2 stride, and RELU activation function.
-04. A droup out layer with 0.2 rate.
+04. Dropout layer with 0.2 rate.
-05. A convolutional neural network with 36 filters, 5x5 kernel, 2x2 stride, and RELU activation function.
+05. Convolution2D with 36 filters, 5x5 kernel, 2x2 stride, and RELU activation function.
-06. A droup out layer with 0.2 rate.
+06. Dropout layer with 0.2 rate.
-07. A convolutional neural network with 48 filters, 5x5 kernel, 2x2 stride, and RELU activation function.
+07. Convolution2D with 48 filters, 5x5 kernel, 2x2 stride, and RELU activation function.
-08. A droup out layer with 0.2 rate.
+08. Dropout layer with 0.2 rate.
-09. A convolutional neural network with 64 filters, 3x3 kernel, and RELU activation 0function.
+09. Convolution2D with 64 filters, 3x3 kernel, and RELU activation 0function.
-10. A droup out layer with 0.2 rate.
+10. Dropout layer with 0.2 rate.
-11. A convolutional neural network with 64 filters, 3x3 kernel, and RELU activation function.
+11. Convolution2D with 64 filters, 3x3 kernel, and RELU activation function.
-12. A droup out layer with 0.2 rate.
+12. Dropout layer with 0.2 rate.
 13. Flatten connected layer with output 100.
-14. A droup out layer with 0.5 rate.
+14. Dropout layer with 0.5 rate.
 15. Flatten connected layer with output 50.
-16. A droup out layer with 0.5 rate.
+16. Dropout layer with 0.5 rate.
 17. Flatten connected layer with output 10.
-18. A droup out layer with 0.5 rate.
+18. Dropout layer with 0.5 rate.
 19. Flatten connected layer with output 1.
 20. Adam Optimizer and mean squared error loss.